-Heidi clattered, pulling down from an overhead cabinet glasses she’d put away minutes ago.
+Clatter in the kitchenette, Heidi pulling down from an overhead cabinet glasses she’d put away minutes ago.
 And if body language could express anything so direct, Beloye thought Heidi’s noise, her compression of shoulders and lips, expressed, “Beloye!
 Shut up!”

-Dan, arm draped over the refrigerator door: “Cripes sake, Mom, what for?
-Glasses!”
+Dan, arm draped over the refrigerator door: “Cripes sake, Mom, glasses!
+What for?”

-Here was the name of an emporium unknown to her: Captina, sans-serif, taupe on olive.
-Stenner extracted a four-bottle carton, lower-case, one letter to a stripe of olive, one to a stripe of taupe—
+On the brown-paper sack he swung to the counter was the name of an emporium unknown to her: Captina.
+Stenner pulled out a four-bottle carton, lettering sans-serif, lower-case, one to a stripe of olive, one a stripe of taupe—

 f a r m h o u s e a l e

 “Maybe,” Dan said, “you should take my chair, Mom.
-Cause there’s no room on the sofa.
-Unless someone moves.”
+Cause there’s no room on the sofa.”

 Beloye scooted tight against the armrest.
-Next to her Stenner shrugged equably and spread.
-Nola darted in, knelt to the table.
-Breathing with exertion, Heidi edged around Dan.
-She dropped, gusting a sigh, next to Stenner.
+Next to her Stenner gave an equable shrug and spread.
+Nola chose the floor, sinking through effortful adjustments to a sit, across from her boyfriend.
+Heidi edged around Dan, to drop, gusting a sigh, next to Stenner.

 “You’re Nola’s friend,” she told him.

-We decided, Beloye thought.
+We decided, she thought.
 Heidi and Nola on the phone.
-Dan smug in his schlumpy gear; Heidi her pink sweat suit.
-Nola, wearing jeans, a poncho.
+Dan smug in his schlumpy gear.
+Heidi in her pink sweat suit.
+Nola in jeans, not losing the poncho, a tee not-thin-looking-enough underneath.
 Beloye, the fool in the room as usual, dressed to go out.
 At least Stenner was wearing a sports jacket.

 Of course, to be fair, home life for Nola might be awkward just now.

-“I guess,” she ventured, using this prompt to pry a little intelligence, “if we came over, it might be awkward.”
+“I guess…” (Using this prompt to pry a little intelligence.)
+“If we came over, it might be awkward.”

-His mother, Stenner told them, was recovering from surgery.
+His mother was recovering from surgery.
 He was caring for her Pom, Trinket.

-“You’re looking after your mother’s dog, that’s good.”
+“You’re looking after your mother’s dog, that’s nice.”

 “Shut up, Mom.”

-Used to being carried, the dog lagged and flopped, but under cover of dark Stenner made progress, two blocks tugging and toting.
+Used to being carried, the dog lagged and flopped, but under cover of dark Stenner made progress…two blocks, tugging and toting.
 He decided to cut through Green Mount Cemetery.
-“Yeah, I confess, I don’t like pooper-scooping.
+“Yeah, I confess, I’m not into pooper-scooping.
 I was up to no good.”

 “Animals can sense evil,” Dan remarked.